fabiobap/tibia-scraper/readme.md

-This a boss/server scraper for tibia.com using laravel 5.8.
+This is a boss/server scraper for tibia.com using laravel 5.8.

 The code is gonna retrieve all servers names and bosses sightings automatically.